Course Syllabus for GS 101

-On average, it takes approximately 6 hours to complete all the learning activities for each week.
+On average, it takes approximately 6 hours to complete all the learning activities for each lesson.
 This is the amount of time that you should expect to put into this class each week if you want to get a passing (C) grade.
 If you want a higher grade, you may need to put in more study time.
 The 6 hours of work includes the time for the online class meeting, which is usually 60 minutes long.
 So, you will usually have over 5 hours of "homework" that you will need to put into this course each week, including weeks with holidays.
 With these online classes, there is no "time off" for holidays like you might get in face-to-face classes.
 Consequently, you should make sure to arrange your study schedule accordingly so that holiday activities do not keep you from completing the required learning activities.

 The following materials are required for this course.
 ISBN numbers are provided so that you can make sure you have the correct textbook.
 It is recommended that you get these materials from the BYU-Idaho bookstore.
 However, you may also purchase them from any other source.
 Just make sure you have materials with the ISBN numbers listed below, and you should be okay.

 Compare prices for your textbooks through the University Store Price Comparison site.
 They will show you all of the options from the University Store plus several online options to help you find the best price.

 You are required to have a microphone for your computer and a set of earphones that will work with your computer.
 You will use these items to participate in a variety of GS 101 learning activities.

 Grades will be based on a weighted percentage of the total number of points students may earn from assignments and quizzes, participation in online class meetings, and completion of any other learning activities assigned by the instructor.
 Weighted grading categories include:

 |Personal Creed Document||40%|

 Final grades will be determined by the following percentages: